ahsumon85/spring-boot-rest-jpa-mysql/README.md

 ### Spring Security Oauth2 in web service

-**Below we will see how to configure oauth2 in web service for API endpoint security.
+**Below we will see how to configure oauth2 in web service for API endpoint security**

 ***To follow link***  [secure-spring-boot-web-service](https://github.com/habibsumoncse/spring-boot-secure-rest-jpa-mysql)